AnnaVyvert/safe-concept-server/README.md

 2 change vars in .env for your OS and preferences;

+3 init DB for auth module (WIP)

+4 set storage.index.json (WIP)

-3 to run server (go needed):
+5 to run server (go needed):
 ```bash
 ./run-server.sh
 ```

-3 to build server
+5 to build server (go needed):
 ```bash
 ./build-server.sh
 ```

-after that you can launch builded binary file:
+after building you can launch the binary file:
 ```bash
 ./build/server
 ```